 The newly introduced solar umbrella is basically a photo-thermal device.
 It is a flat sheet that selectively absorbs solar energy on one side and emits mid-infrared energy on the other hand.
 This can sit on the water like an umbrella increasing the evaporation process.

 If you’re going to do large-scale desalination, one of the biggest challenges is how to come up with scalable technologies.
 This is potentially a highly scalable zero-liquid discharge technology, which doesn’t require any energy because it’s based on solar energy.

-Places, where these industrial ponds are common can benefit from this device.
-China, Australia, Europe, the Middle East, and parts of the United States have much-industrialized area than the rest of the world.
-They can easily use the device to get rid of the wastes naturally adapting this faster way.
+Places where these industrial ponds are common can benefit from this device.
+China, Australia, Europe, the Middle East, and parts of the United States have more much-industrialized areas than the rest of the world.
+They can easily use the device to get rid of the waste, naturally adapting faster.